chris-s-friedman/hugo_blog/content/posts/2024/aoc24.md

 My goal with this blog post is to update it after completing an Advent of Code puzzle with what I've learned while completing the puzzle.
 I'll update this post each day with something new, so make sure to check back!

 Just a note, I primarily develop in python, so my discussions will likely revolve around writing python code.
+I am tracking the work I'm doing for advent of code [here](https://github.com/chris-s-friedman/advent-of-code-2024)

 ## Table of Contents